The En Foco Photography Fellowship

 - award 10 Fellowships at $1,500 per,

 En Foco is highly regarded for its leadership in support of photographers of color and for its advocacy role in addressing the issues related to cultural equity and access.
 Previous Fellows have had access to many opportunities beyond the fellowship as a result of this award.

 WHO CAN APPLY

-- Photographers of Latino, African, Asian American heritage, and Native Peoples of the Americas and the Pacific.
+- Photographers of Latino, African, Asian American heritage, and Native Peoples of the Americas and Pacific Islanders.

 - Must be a resident of New York City or New York State for the past year at the time of submission and must show proof of residency.